 In the ArcGIS Network Analyst extension, turns are modeled as features in a turn feature class.
 A turn feature class is a custom line feature class (of the type Esri turn feature).

 Outside a network, a turn feature class has no meaning.
 To use its valuable information, you must be able to add it to a network dataset.
 To add a turn feature class to a network, it should be in the same feature dataset as other feature sources for the network dataset.
-In a shapefile environment, the turn feature class must be in the same directory (shapefile workspace) and must have the same spatial reference as the edge feature sources in the network dataset.
 Multiple turn feature classes are allowed in a network dataset.
 The turn feature source does not participate in connectivity groups, nor does it have any elevation field information.
-The user-defined fields of the turn feature class can be used in the Field evaluator of a network attribute in a similar fashion as fields from other feature class sources.
+The user-defined fields of the turn feature class can be used in the Field evaluator of a network attribute in a similar manner as fields from other feature class sources.

 When creating a turn feature class, you can specify the maximum number of edges supported in a turn.
 A turn has a minimum of two edges.
 Network Analyst supports turns that can have a maximum of 50 edges.
 The default maximum number of edges is 5.

 The following table describes the fields in a turn feature class that support a maximum of five edges:

 The feature geometry of the turn feature.

 Indicates whether the turn passes through the end of the first edge (Y means the turn passes through the end of the first edge, while N means the turn passes through the beginning of the first edge).

 The feature class ID of the line feature that represents the first edge of the turn.

 The feature ID of the line feature that represents the first edge of the turn.